milesgalli/project-2/readme.md

 # Functionality

-Users have a student dashboard which displays the following information
+Users have a student dashboard which displays the following information:
 * Name
 * Location
 * Course Graduated from